fluorescent-turtle/smarters/README.md

 ## Description

-Smarters is an advanced simulator for managing robots in environments represented as tile grids.
+SMARTER is an advanced simulator for managing robots in environments represented as tile grids.
 It uses the Mesa framework for detailed visualization of interactions between agents and the environment.
 The simulator allows testing and evaluating robot performance in complex scenarios with blocked areas, isolated areas, and different bounce and cutting modes.

 ## Environment Representation